Reasoned action approach: Health behaviors

-The Reasoned Action Approach can be applied to predict both protection and risk health behaviors.
+The reasoned action approach can be applied to predict both protection and risk health behaviors.
 Past behavior, instrumental attitude, experiential attitude, and descriptive norms are significant positive predictors of intentions for health risk behaviors.
-Injunctive norms are not significant intentions prediction.
-And only when past behavior was not controlled, autonomy is a negative predictor.
+Injunctive norms are not significant intentions predictors, and autonomy is a negative predictor only when past behavior was not controlled.

-Switching to E-cigarettes
+Switching to e-cigarettes

-Dobbs, Branscum, Cohn, Tackett, & Comiford studied what factors may have impacts on pregnant smoker's decision-making to switch from cigarettes to e-cigarettes during pregnancy using the RAA framework.
-The study reported that, the intention to switch is positively related to the instrumental belief of switching was good and believing pregnant people are commonly switching to e-cigarettes.
-The decision to switch is also positive associated to whether this woman had used an e-cigarette in the past 30 days.
-However, others’ perceived judgement might not have influence on pregnant smoker's intention, showing that injunctive norms is not related to the desition-making.
+Dobbs, Branscum, Cohn, Tackett, and Comiford studied what factors may have impacts on pregnant smoker's decision-making to switch from cigarettes to e-cigarettes during pregnancy using the RAA framework.
+The study reported that the intention to switch is positively related to the instrumental belief that switching was good and believing pregnant people are commonly switching to e-cigarettes.
+The decision to switch is also positively associated to whether this woman had used an e-cigarette in the past 30 days.
+However, others' perceived judgement might not have influence on the pregnant smoker's intention, showing that injunctive norms are not related to the decision-making.

-Condom Use
+Condom use

 RAA can be applied to predict condom use among at-risk and HIV-seropositive person.
-For both insertive and receptive anal sex, attitudes and perceived behavioral control are related with use condoms with a new partner.
+For both insertive and receptive anal sex, attitudes and perceived behavioral control are related with use of condoms with a new partner.
 But perceived behavioral control were only significant direct associate to insertive anal intercourse with individual whose serostatus was unknown by his or her partner.
 Moreover, subjective norm is not significantly related with intention.

 Partner behaviors

 RAA can be applied to predict abusive relationship by looking at monitoring/controlling behaviors displayed in the early stage of the relationship.
 The study showed that normative beliefs of what their friends and parents support or perform have a significant impact on both boys and girls.
-Friend's norms are important predictors of adolescents’ dating violence.
+Friends' norms are important predictors of adolescents' dating violence.
 Parents also play a vital role, especially with boys, in partner abusive behaviors.
 Attitudes and social norms are also good predictors.